 The Extreme lack of water-soluble vitamins is rare in North America.
 For those who consume alcohol in high amounts, malabsorption syndromes, strict veganism, and malnourished states also cause vitamin deficiency in their body.

 The molecular substance present in the organic substance is called vitamins.
-The vitamin which is soluble in water is termed as water soluble vitamins.
+The vitamin which is soluble in water is termed water-soluble vitamins.
 The degree of dissolving vitamins in water varies depending on substance properties.
 The degree of solubility varies depending on the property that influences the route of absorption, the excretion rate, and the level of tissue stage.
-The water soluble vitamins are extracted and stored in different methods.
+The water-soluble vitamins are extracted and stored in different methods.
 This molecule contains major elements like carbon, hydrogen, and oxygen.
-Some combination of vitamins also contains sulfur, nitrogen or cobalt.
+Some combinations of vitamins also contain sulfur, nitrogen, or cobalt.

 The vitamin C enzyme-catalyzed reaction does not involve coenzyme formation.
 Its functional characteristics are related to the properties of a strong reducing agent.

 The water-soluble vitamins get absorbed in the animal intestine and directly passed into the blood.
 The cells and tissues start utilizing it.
 Vitamin B12 requires a substance to get absorbed, it is known as an intrinsic factor.
 Some states of Vitamin B cannot be absorbed directly by animals.
 The animal intestine cannot absorb niacytin, which is the bounded form of niacin present in cereals grains.
 The raw egg white contains avidin, the bounded form of biotin.